-After a major flood, the difficult work of clean-up is fraught with decisions about what items to save or repair and what to replace.
-Your appliances, electronics and heating & cooling systems are some of the most expensive items in your home to replace.
-Our experts weigh in with advice on the effects of water damage to your home appliances and systems.
+After a major flood, the difficult work of cleanup is fraught with decisions about what items are salvageable and what must be replaced.
+Because your appliances, electronics and heating and cooling systems are some of the most expensive items in your home, a professional opinion can help you determine what the most cost-effective and safest choices are.

 Above All, Safety First!

 Never plug in or turn on any appliance, large or small, that has been flooded.
 It must be dried, cleaned and inspected by a professional before it can safely be used again.
 Only some appliances can be reused after a flood, while others will need to be replaced.
 The extent of the damage depends on factors such as the depth of the water and the amount of time the appliance was exposed to the water.
 Only a qualified service technician can determine whether a flooded appliance can be restored to safe functioning.

 - If the appliance’s functionality can be restored, will it be sanitary enough to safely use?

 - How does the cost of repair compare to the cost of replacement?

 - Are there long-term effects from the flooding?
 For example, internal rust and corrosion may be unseen but could lead to expensive repairs in the future.